 Echecs-x – the radioactive site!
 Game analyses, portraits, tips, recommended books.
 For those who want to improve the quality of their chess play.
 Language: French.

 El Blog de Ajedrez Alex Rodriquez - here you can find current international chess news, chess videos, endgame analyses, a new chess problem every day, opening studies and chess links.
 Language: Spanish.

-El Cubo de Rubik is managed by Antonio Gude and often updated.
-The blog principally discusses opening theory.
-Language: Spanish.
+El Cubo de Rubik is managed by Antonio Gude and frequently updated.
+The blog mainly discusses opening theory.
+Language: Spanish

 Electronic T-notes by Steve Lopez from ChessBaseUSA gives pieces of advice on how to use ChessBase and Fritz.

 Eloplus - Stefan Speck points out in his presentation that the sole purpose with his blog is to publish his played games, with or withour comments.
 Language: German.